livseibert5/BreakoutGame/doc/DESIGN.md

 **Other Changes** - To add a new object the game, create a class for it in the breakout folder.
 Then, create a new private function in GameController to initialize it and add it to the scene.
-Any collision handling for the new object should be done in Main, and these collisions should trigger some sort of effect or action in the game.
+Any collision handling for the new object should be done in Main and called in the step function, and these collisions should trigger some sort of effect or action in the game.